JeisyLiu/Repository_Apple/README.md

 # Repository_Apple
 MS DX11app
-a sample of dx11 in xaml and C++, with little transfroming
+a sample of dx11 in xaml and C++, with little transforming